-The GHHM course starts from middle of July, and the classes will run till the middle of May 2023, which is about 40 weeks of teaching.
-From July to May, we guide our students through key topics in tropical medicine and public health in preparation for the DTM&H examination and practice beyond the exam.
+The GHHM course will run from July 2023 to May 2024 i.e. roughly 40 weeks of teaching.
+During this period, we will guide our students through key topics in tropical medicine and public health in preparation for the DTM&H examination and practice beyond the exam.